optyfr/JRomManager/README.md

 - (optional) 7zip or p7zip cmdline program if you need 7z format and only if SevenZipJBinding doesn't work on your platform
 - (optional) trrntzip cmdline program if you want to torrentzip your files

+_Behavior compared to other Rom managers_
+- Split mode may differ from ClrMamePro, it's because JRomManager is respectful of the merge attribute, whereas ClrMamePro will split as soon as a rom in parent set as same CRC even if no merge attribute as been set!
+The difference is especially visible for Software Lists where merge flag does not exist at all in the DTD (and that's not innocent), so in this case "Split Merged" mode will be the same as using "Non Merged" mode for JRomManager.
+RomCenter is also respectful of the merge attribute

 ## Current Features
 - Zip support
 - Mame and Logiqx Dat formats